kaibrune/smilify/README.md

 # smilify - Amazon Smile Reminder Extension

-Amazon makes it easy to forget to complete your order with Amazon Smile to support your favorite NGO.
+Amazon makes it easy to forget to place your order via Amazon Smile to support your favorite NGO.
 With this browser extension you will be reminded in the check-out to complete your order via Amazon Smile.
 Just click on the notification in the check-out and you will be redirected automatically.
 Simple, fast and easy.

 ## 🔥 Features